davekeder/thebook/index.md

 # 📜 The Historical Autographs & Letters Collection of C.W.
 Mills

 Welcome to the **Historical Autographs & Letters Collection of C.W.
 Mills**, a gallery showcasing fascinating documents from notable figures of the 19th and early 20th century.
 Click on any name below to explore high-resolution images and detailed descriptions.
+This site is very much a work in progress, with many more interesting letters and signatures to come.
 ---

 ## 🖋️ Index